unityxpakchina/Pakistan-laws/readme.md

 3. Read legal details.

 ### **Contribute**
-If you want to contribute, feel free to fork this repository and suggest improvements!
+If you want to contribute, feel free to fork this repository and suggest improvements

----

-5. Scroll down and click **Commit new file**.

-Your `README.md` file is now created!
-Let me know if you want any modifications.